Stability of emergent time periodicity in a few-body interacting system: Conclusions

 \section{Conclusions}

 We have examined the stability of emergent time-periodicity in an interacting system modelled by the Lipkin-Meshkov-Glick Hamiltonian.
-By coupling one of the constituent qubits of the system to a collisional bath, we have shown that a stable time-crystalline phase can be established when the bath is at zero temperature.
-Introducing finite temperatures leads to a melting of the time crystal and we have shown that this is due to the characteristics of the eigenstates that define the decoherence free subspace corresponding to the relevant generalised dynamical symmetry~\cite{BucaNatComms}.
+By coupling one of the constituent qubits of the system to a collisional bath, we have shown that a stable time-periodic phase can be established when the bath is at zero temperature.
+Introducing finite temperatures leads to a melting away of the time periodicity and we have shown that this is due to the characteristics of the eigenstates that define the decoherence free subspace corresponding to the relevant generalised dynamical symmetry~\cite{BucaNatComms}.
 We have shown that the nature of the microscopic interactions within the system play a vital role in the stability of such dissipative time-crystals, showing that by changing interaction model to the nearest neighbor $XXZ$ type can allow for a thermally robust emergent time-periodicity.

 Our results therefore provide useful insight into the conditions necessary to realise stable time-periodic behavior and leave open several relevant directions for future study; for example considering the impact that non-Markovian dynamics~\cite{CampbellnonMarkovCMs} or environmental coherence~\cite{LandiCoherentCMs} can have on the steady-state behavior.
-While for non-Markovian dynamics, provided the fixed point of the generator drives the qubit in contact with the bath to a state compatible with the emergent time-periodic behavior, we expect a qualitatively similar behavior as discussed here to be established, the impact of coherence in the incoming environmental \je{auxiliary systems'} states is less evident. \je{This work can also be seen as a further invitation to take steps towards probing time crystalline behaviour under controlled conditions using instances of quantum simulators \cite{KhemaniPRXQ, Augustine2DTC,Zheng2024arXiv}.
-It is the hope that the present work contributes to stimulating such steps.}
+While for non-Markovian dynamics, provided the fixed point of the generator drives the qubit in contact with the bath to a state compatible with the emergent time-periodic behavior, we expect a qualitatively similar behavior as discussed here to be established, the impact of coherence in the incoming environmental auxiliary systems' states is less evident.
+This work can also be seen as a further invitation to take steps towards probing time-periodic behaviour under controlled conditions using instances of quantum simulators \cite{KhemaniPRXQ, Augustine2DTC,Zheng2024arXiv}.
+It is the hope that the present work contributes to stimulating such steps.

 \acknowledgements SC is grateful to Brian Creed and Eoin O'Connor for useful discussions.
-SC acknowledges support from the John Templeton Foundation Grant ID 62422 and the Alexander von Humboldt Foundation. \je{JE has been supported by the DFG (FOR 2724, CRC 183), the BMBF (MUNIQC-Atoms) and the Quantum Flagship (PasQuanS2).}
+SC acknowledges support from the John Templeton Foundation Grant ID 62422 and the Alexander von Humboldt Foundation.
+JE has been supported by the DFG (FOR 2724, CRC 183), the BMBF (MUNIQC-Atoms) and the Quantum Flagship (PasQuanS2).
+GG acknowledges financial support from the Rita-Levi Montalcini scheme.